Home

 Surfaces for Decorative Painting

-Ask any decorative painter and they will tell you that they will paint on whatever surface they might find around the house that looks like it could be given a new lease of life through painting.
+Ask any decorative painter and she will tell you that she paints on whatever surface she might find around the house that looks like it could be given a new lease of life through painting.
 If it doesn't move, you can usually paint it!
-Visits to the weekend flea market or garage sales become exciting and are often fruitful in terms of adding to the hoard of paintable items.

 What do decorative artists paint?

-A variety of styles and techniques are applied in decorative painting.
 Decorative artists paint traditional folk art styles originating from various parts of the world which have in fact been passed down from generation to generation as well as a variety of contemporary painting styles.
-Many designs normally incorporate other elements like faux finishes, borders, symbols and lettering.
+Many decorative painting projects incorporate other elements like faux finishes, borders, symbols and lettering.

 Subjects painted are as limitless as surfaces painted on.
-Flowers are an eternal favourite in decorative painting, while birds, animals, people, naive sceneries, bears etc are also common subjects in the designs.
-Unlike fine art, in decorative painting all these are painted in a stylised rather than realistic manner.
+Flowers are an eternal favourite in decorative painting, while birds, animals, people, naive sceneries, bears and other whimsical subjects are also common in the designs.
+Unlike fine art, all these tend to be painted in a stylised rather than a realistic manner especially in projects designed for the beginning decorative painter.
+Decorative painters with more developed or advanced painting skills also paint realistic still life, landscapes or trompe l'oeil projects.

 Artezan Home